Forcing axioms for $\lambda$-complete $\mu^+$-C.C: Abstract

 \section{Abstract}

-We note that some form of the condition ``$p_1,p_2$ have a $\le_{\bbQ}$-lub in $\bbQ$" is necessary in some forcing axiom for $\lambda$-complete $\mu^+$-c.c. forcing notions.
-We also show some versions are really stronger than others, a strong way to answer Alexie's question of having $\bbP$ satisfying one condition but no $\bbP'$ equivalent to $\bbP$ satisfying another.
-We have not looked systematically whether any such question (of interest) is open.
+We consider forcing axioms for suitable families of $\mu$-complete $\mu^+$-c.c. forcing notions.
+We show that some form of the condition ``$p_1,p_2$ have a $\le_{\bbQ}-\lub$ in $\bbQ$" is necessary.
+We also show some versions are really stronger than others.